Flag Gadgets based on Classical Codes

 \subsection{Application to non-CSS syndrome measurements}

-Suppose we wish to measure a syndrome $X^{\otimes n} Z^{\otimes m}$ (where $n$ and $m$ refer to the qubits we wish to measure in the given basis).
-Note that this applies to the measurement of $Y$ type syndromes if $n$ and $m$ are not disjoint.

-To measure this syndrome, usually some of the CNOTs (corresponding to the $X$ terms in the syndrome) are replaced with controlled phase gates, while the syndrome qubit is still measured in the $X$ basis.
+Suppose we wish to measure an operator $X^{\otimes n} Z^{\otimes m}$.
+Note that this applies to the measurement of $Y$ type operators if $n$ and $m$ are not disjoint.
+To measure this operator, usually some of the CNOTs (corresponding to the $X$ terms in the syndrome) are replaced with controlled phase gates, while the syndrome qubit is still measured in the $X$ basis.
 This means that the only type of error that can propagate from the syndrome qubit to the data is still $X$ type error.
 As such, we can use exactly the same set of flags that we use to protect the syndrome for a CSS code.

-In figure \ref{fig:5qubit}, this is illustrated for measuring the $XZZXI$ syndrome of the $\llbracket 5, 1, 3 \rrbracket$ perfect code.
+In Figure~\ref{fig:5qubit}, this is illustrated for measuring the $XZZXI$ syndrome of the $\llbracket 5, 1, 3 \rrbracket$ perfect code.